mahlberg-lab/clic/README.rst

     ./import.sh

-As of 2018, this process takes just under 3 hours.
+As of 2024, this process takes approximately 20 minutes.

 At this point CLiC should be ready for use.
 For more detail on various topics, see the `docs directory <docs/>`__.